Hugh Atkin: Early life and education

 Atkin studied law and arts at the University of Sydney.
 While he was a student, he began to create and post videos on Australian and American politics, as well as current events.
 One popular video posted during the 2007 Australian federal election depicted Kevin Rudd in a mock propaganda film based on material produced by the Chinese Communist Party during the rule of Mao Zedong.
 He appeared on ABC television political program Insiders on 16 March 2008 as part of the "Talking Pictures" segment.

 Career

 Atkin has created several popular YouTube videos related to the 2008 US President election.
 His video entitled "BarackRoll", including Barack Obama in a parody of the Rickrolling internet meme, has been watched over seven million times since it was uploaded on 9 August 2008, and was also highlighted on blogs for The New York Times, Politico, Comedy Central, Andrew Sullivan and Sports Illustrated.

 He previously worked as a lawyer for Mallesons Stephen Jaques, an Australian commercial law firm, and was subsequently employed as a Tipstaff at the Supreme Court of New South Wales.
-Atkin is now studying for a post-graduate law degree at the University of Oxford.
-He took a week out from his studies to produce a new video for the 2012 US elections called "Will the Real Mitt Romney Please Stand Up" with over 4.5 million views in six months.
-The video now has more than 9 million views 9,742,655 to be precise.
-Atkin also produced a video called "U Didn't Build That" featuring President Obama.